davidmoten/flatbuffers/README.md

 To update this project with executables for a new version of flatbuffers:
 * copy the files in `flatbuffers/build/bin` above to `flatbuffers-compiler/bin/linux/`
 * download `flatc_windows_exe.zip` from [releases](https://github.com/google/flatbuffers/releases), unpack it and copy `flatc.exe` to `flatbuffers-compiler/bin/windows/`
+* update the google flatbuffers-java dependency in example/pom.xml to latest
 * build and release!